 Website Defacement Problem As a Result Of Outdated WordPress

-Are your website visitors being redirected to another website that is selling illegal or suspicious products?
-Hackers often insert malicious code into your hacked website that redirects visitors to their websites or phishing pages.
+Are your website visitors being redirected to another website selling illegal or suspicious products?
+Hackers often insert malicious code into your hacked website, redirecting visitors to their websites or phishing pages.

 Problems of Outdated WordPress Plugins and Themes

-According to WPScan, 52% of WordPress vulnerabilities has relation to outdated WordPress plugins, while outdated WordPress themes cause 11% of the vulnerabilities.
-Not surprising then that according to this WPBeginner statistic, 86% of hacked WordPress websites contain outdated versions of WordPress plugins and themes.
+According to WPScan, 52% of WordPress vulnerabilities have relation to outdated WordPress plugins, while outdated WordPress themes cause 11% of the vulnerabilities.
+Not surprising then that according to this WPBeginner statistic, 86% of hacked WordPress websites contain obsolete versions of WordPress plugins and themes.

-As a WordPress user, you can download thousands of plugins and themes created by third-party developers to their website.
-Do you know that there are over 48,500 free plugins in the WordPress Plugin Repository with over 1.5 billion instances downloads?
+WordPress users can download thousands of plugins and themes created by third-party developers to their websites.
+Do you know there are over 48,500 free plugins in the WordPress Plugin Repository with over 1.5 billion downloads?